 Little G Weevil is a highly esteemed member of the worldwide blues community.
 He is the solo winner of the Blues Foundation`s International Blues Challenge in 2013, and has been nominated for USA Blues Music Award, Blues Blast Music Award and USA Independent Blues Award.
-He released six internationally acclaimed albums and toured across the globe.
+He released eight internationally acclaimed albums and toured across the globe.

-During his travels he shared the stage with legendary musicians such as Johnny Winter, the Neville Brothers, Terry Evans, John Popper, Lee Oskar, Anson Funderburgh and the Rockets with Sam Myers, Denise Lasalle, Otis Taylor, Big Jack Johnson, Lonnie Shields, Lurrie Bell, Willie King, Ian Siegal and many more.
+During his travels he shared the stage with legendary musicians such as Johnny Winter, the Neville Brothers, Terry Evans, John Popper, Lee Oskar, Anson Funderburgh and the Rockets with Sam Myers, Denise Lasalle, Billy Gibson, Otis Taylor, Big Jack Johnson, Lonnie Shields, Lurrie Bell, Willie King, Ian Siegal, Matt Scofield and many more.

 Gee grew up in Budapest, Hungary.
 He formed his first band in 1996 and began touring mostly in European countries before moving to the South of the United States in 2004.
 He spent time in Birmingham, AL and Memphis, TN as he tried to establish himself on the local scene.
 Finally he got his break with a steady gig on Beale Street in Memphis and his reputation started to grow.